Pilate was in a bind. He believed Jesus to be innocent, and he tried every conceivable way to avoid having to pass judgment on Him, but finally caved.

 Joseph of Arimathea has always been a shadowy figure among the well-known personages of the Bible.
 Here is clarity on this important disciple's life.

-In this sermon on the Mistrial of the Millennia, Richard Ritenbaugh recounts the myriad illegal events of Christ's trial, highlighting no less than seventeen illegalities, including corrupt judges, bogus witnesses, switching charges, changing venues, desecrating the Holy Days, jury tampering, and intimidation, constituting a …
+The trial of Jesus Christ, the mistrial of the Millennia, contained myriad illegal events: no fewer than seventeen illegalities, including corrupt judges, bogus witnesses, switching charges, changing venues, desecrating the Holy Days, jury tampering, and intimidation, constituting a kangaroo court and the biggest travesty of …

 Jesus Christ remained totally in control of the events of His trial, including His own prediction that He would be crucified under Roman law.